w3c/wcag3/guidelines/groups/input-operation/keyboard-interface-input/user-control-of-keyboard-focus.md

 When the keyboard focus is moved, one of the following is true:
 - The focus was moved under direct user control;
-- A new :term[view] such as a dialog is introduced and focus is moved to it;
+- A new :term[page] / :term[view] such as a dialog is introduced and focus is moved to it;
 - The user is informed of the potential move and given the chance to avoid the move;
 - The keyboard focus moves to the next item in keyboard navigation order.